-I was also strongly influenced and encouraged by secondary school art teacher Robert Crumlin, who with formal discipline, helped refine my skills and understanding of materials.
-He encouraged submissions to exhibitions, resulting in awards that include:
+I was also strongly encouraged by secondary school art teacher Robert Crumlin, who with formal discipline helped refine my skills and understanding of materials.
+He encouraged submissions to exhibitions, which received awards including:

 1987 Emily Carr BC Young Artists award, with the piece exhibited at the Vancouver Art Gallery, and toured through BC and Seattle.
 The1988 Art’s Fair first place two dimensional award and exhibition at the Robson Square Media Centre.
 Also awarded in 1988, an Arts Umbrella Multi-Media Workshop Scholarship.
 In 1989, a medical illustration award, with work displayed by the Medical Research Council of Canada.

 From my twenties, creative projects included commission paintings and illustrations, while I predominantly focussed on a 22 year career as a Registered Massage Therapist.
 The creation of a home art studio broadened and enriched explorations in abstract and representational painting, and I began showing these paintings in 2017.
 This was a tremendously important step to not conceal, but rather to develop creative expressions…and share these experiences with others.

-I am continually inspired by my past work in massage and teaching yoga; the visual representation of body tissues that underlie what we may take at face value is particularly interesting for me.
-I am thankful for the earlier formal teachings stressing the critical importance of technique, material & realism for a serious artistic endeavor.
+Earlier formal teachings stressing the critical importance of technique, material & realism were good foundations for artistic endeavours.
 However, venturing from literal points of reference has been most important in discovering broader emotional and visceral impacts.
-As much as I am inspired by intricacies of the body, I am also very much influenced by other natural elements, flora and landscapes I’ve had the pleasure to experience around the world.
+As much as I am inspired by intricacies of the body, I am also very much influenced by other natural elements, flora and landscapes globally, and environmental sensitivities.

 Victoria Mitchell’s art directly addresses the human condition with honesty and contemplation.
 Every work adopts a narrative of justice, love, redemption, or compassion in a world thirsty for significance.
 Victoria’s own story of resilience has inspired many after her guest appearance at the Artist Next Level podcast.
 I believe her art and personal story adds positive value to the world today.